-The field inspection was performed on August 25, 2022 and found the principal project features of the Hunter CCR Landfill to be in satisfactory condition.
+The field inspection was performed on August 24, 2023 and found the principal project features of the Hunter CCR Landfill to be in satisfactory condition.
 Nothing was observed that would suggest an active or impending issue with stability of the landfill and the run-on and run-off control features were being maintained to preserve design capacity.
 The layout of the CCR Landfill is provided in Figure 1.

-A completed inspection checklist and photographic log of the 2022 inspection are presented in Appendix A and B, respectively.
-Observations from the 2022 inspection include the following:
+A completed inspection checklist and photographic log of the 2023 inspection are presented in Appendix A and B, respectively.
+Observations from the 2023 inspection include the following:

 - Hay is being spread across the non-reclaimed ash slopes to minimize erosion and provide organic substrate for future cover.
-Vegetation is beginning to establish on non-reclaimed slopes. - Culvert under access road to the Industrial Landfill had minor accumulation of ash. - Head cutting of the run-on channel on the south side of the CCR landfill was observed.
+Vegetation is beginning to establish on non-reclaimed slopes. - Inlets and outlets of culverts associated with run-off channels had varying degrees of accumulated vegetation and sediment; however, not in amounts to effect their hydraulic capacities. - Sediment pond had no standing water.